frirasyidi/frirasyidi.github.io/_posts/2023-10-09-start-with-smallest-step.md

 ## Story 2: _Work on the goal right away_

 I have read [Jest and Typescript installation documentation](https://jestjs.io/docs/getting-started#using-typescript).
 The documentation provides multiple ways to install it.
 As I am not sure which works best, I decided to find some opinions online.
-That's when I stumbled upon [Kevin C. Dodds' "Run TypeScript typechecking with Jest" YouTube video](https://www.youtube.com/watch?v=6oHy58OOQkA&pp=ygUTamVzdCBmb3IgdHlwZXNjcmlwdA%3D%3D)---a recording of his live streaming showing his attempt on TDD with Jest with Typescript.
-The video has 18K viewers and he definitely is an experienced developer.
+That's when I stumbled upon [Kevin C. Dodds' "Run TypeScript type-checking with Jest" YouTube video](https://www.youtube.com/watch?v=6oHy58OOQkA&pp=ygUTamVzdCBmb3IgdHlwZXNjcmlwdA%3D%3D)---a recording of his live streaming showing his attempt on TDD with Jest with Typescript.
+The video has 18K viewers and he is an experienced developer.

 So I decided to watch the video and parroting whatever he did in the video.